GiorgosTsoulis/Peinalas/README.md

-# Foody
+# Peinalas

 ## Overview
-Foody is a university project developed using Java Swing for the front-end and MySQL for the back-end.
+Peinalas is a university project developed using Java Swing for the front-end and MySQL for the back-end.
 It simulates an online food delivery system, providing core functionalities like restaurant search, order management, real-time order tracking, and user account management.

 This project serves as an example of applying object-oriented programming principles, user interface design with Java Swing, and database management using MySQL.

 ## Features
-The Foody application includes the following features:
+The Peinalas application includes the following features:

 - User Registration: Allows users to create accounts, with email verification to ensure security.
 - Restaurant Search: Users can search for restaurants based on their location and apply filters for a more refined search.